-We will give each collaborator's avatar a color, which we use when you are in Observation Mode.
+We will give each collaborator's avatar a color, which we use when you are following them.

-- In the toolbar, click on a person's avatar to enter Observation Mode:
+- In the toolbar, click on a person's avatar to follow them.

 - We will show a border around your canvas, in the color of the person's avatar.
-You will see a confirmation at the top of the screen that you are "Observing Team Member".
+You will see a confirmation at the top of the screen that you are following them:

 - We will mirror what they can see in their viewport.
 This includes their location, zoom level and page.

 - We'll include their cursor so you can see exactly where they are.

 - We don't show any interactions they have with the Figma UI (Tool bar and sidebars).
 You can still see their cursor's location as they interact with the Figma UI.

 Want to be in the spotlight?
 Gather everyone and facilitate meetings, workshops, design crits, and more using spotlight →

 You can follow others while you are in Presentation View.
 This allows you to follow along with a user while they interact with your prototype.